MileHacker Logo

 Visual & Hearing Impairments

-Limited specialized services or facilities are available.
-Traveling with a companion or pre-arranging local assistance for navigation and communication is advisable.
+Limited specialized services or amenities are available.
+Traveling with a companion or pre-arranging help from locals to navigate and communicate is advisable.

 Gurudwara Accessibility